 What: This survey fosters awareness of the species and habitat biodiversity of the sanctuary, with a focus on its pollinators, and more generally arthropods.
 The objectives of this series are: (1) Learn about the sanctuary’s habitats, its wildlife, and help protect its pollinators; (2) Observe & record information using an ethical framework and obtain science-usable information.
 Biodiversity species records are uploaded to a dedicated iNaturalist project (our iNaturalist project logo on the left).
+We also upload arthropod counts to Caterpillars Count.
 We have 2 other survey sites in the region, and rapidly we will be able to compare populations between sites.
 We will also work together at developing a virtual guide to the insects and wildlife of the reservation.
 [Read more about EwA Citizen Science →]

 Why: Important reasons for surveying arthropods include the needs for understanding arthropod distributions in urban settings, as well as to investigate how climate change affects both the timing of life history events and the spatial distributions of many species, including plants and pollinators.

 When: Every other Tuesday morning during the active months (late spring, summer, and fall).
 A survey happens light rain or shine.
 In the eventuality that we have to cancel an event, we email the participants.